-Sandy Gingras, author of many gift books (more than 1,000,000 books sold) by publishers such as Andrews McMeel, and the memoir How to Grow Wings (not yet published) provided this review of former literary agent Mark Malatesta.
-Sandy worked with Mark to improve her manuscript, pitch materials, and platform resulting in representation with the Jennifer Lyons Literary Agency.
+Sandy Gingras, author of the memoir Dreamboat (St. Martin’s Press, 2022) and many gift books (more than 1,000,000 books sold) by publishers such as Andrews McMeel, provided this review of former literary agent Mark Malatesta.
+Sandy worked with Mark to improve her manuscript, pitch materials, and platform resulting in representation with the Jane Rotrosen Agency.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Sandy.

 Mark Malatesta Review by Sandy Gingras

-I just met my agent with Jennifer Lyons Literary Agency for the first time and we had a wonderful lunch.
-I really like her, and she loves my book!
+I really like my agent, and she loves my book!
 How that long winding road and nightmare of getting an agent landed me with her, I’ll never quite understand, but I’m thankful for it.
 I’m always up for a celebration, and I’ve been having a continual celebration ever since.
 So many people have gone through this process with me, and they’re all like, “Thank God!!” 🙂

 I’m more grateful than you could ever know.